↑

 Directions:

-1. Add ice, pineapple coconut hibiscus mix, black rum, white rum, hibiscus syrup, and fresh lime juice into a cocktail shaker.
+1. Add ice, the pineapple coconut hibiscus mix, black rum, white rum, hibiscus syrup, and fresh lime juice into a cocktail shaker.

 2. Secure the lid and shake vigorously for 30 seconds.